Types of equity release

 Drawdown

-A drawdown lifetime mortgage gives you the option to release your cash over time as and when you need it, rather than taking one lump sum.
+A drawdown lifetime mortgage gives you the option to release your cash over time.
+You can choose to access it as and when you need it, rather than taking one lump sum.
 This helps to keep the interest down.

 Flexible

-With a flexible lifetime mortgage, you receive a cash lump sum but also have the choice to make voluntary payments to reduce the equity release loan amount over time.
+With a flexible lifetime mortgage, you receive a cash lump sum.
+You also have the choice to make voluntary payments to reduce the equity release loan amount over time.

 Enhanced

-This type of equity release is only for those with specified medical conditions and allows you to unlock more cash and access better mortgage rates.
+This type of equity release is only for those with specified medical conditions.
+It allows you to unlock more cash and access better mortgage rates.

 Inheritance protection

-This equity release option protects a certain portion of your home's value to ensure that it is always there to leave an inheritance for your beneficiaries.
-You will usually pay a premium, and the maximum amount of equity you can release will be lower.
+This equity release option protects a portion of your home's value.
+This ensures it's always there to leave an inheritance for your beneficiaries.
+You'll usually pay a premium, and the maximum amount of equity you can release will be lower.

 Interest-only